SayoriIO/Sayori/README.md

-# ImageGenerator
+# Sayori

-A small utility tool to generate images for Monika.
+A HTTP-based poem generator for Monika.
 At least Python 3.5 is required to run the server.
 [Pillow](https://python-pillow.org/) is also required, and can be installed by running `pip3 install Pillow` (or equivalent thereof)